Nemuuuu/alx-low_level_programming/0x0D-preprocessor/README.md

 3. Write a function-like macro ABS(x) that computes the absolute value of a number x.
 5. Write a function-like macro SUM(x, y) that computes the sum of the numbers x and y.

-Hint: to define variable as macro use #define <name>
+hint: to define variable as macro use #define <name>